 At trial, Anderson insisted on representing himself, but the judge appointed a standby attorney to assist him.
 Anderson filed a subpoena for all probation check-in logs from Los Angeles County from April 7 to April 8.
 However, the Probation Office refused to give Anderson the records directly, and neither his standby attorney nor the prosecution obtained them.
 Anderson brought the missing records to the attention of the judge before trial started, but the prosecutor responded that he had personally contacted the Probation Office and there were no records of any contact with Anderson between his release from jail on April 6 and the robbery on April 12.
 The prosecution also checked the airlines to see if Anderson had flown to Washington, but found nothing.
-The only evidence connecting Anderson to the robbery was the identification by the other two suspects, who received reduced charges in return for their testimony.
-Though both he and his girlfriend testified that he was in California at the time of the robbery, the jury convicted Anderson of armed robbery in 2005, and he was sentenced to 17 years in prison.
+The only evidence connecting Anderson to the robbery was the identification by the two men, who received reduced charges on other robberies in return for their testimony.
+Though both Anderson and his girlfriend testified that he was in California at the time of the robbery, the jury convicted Anderson of armed robbery in 2005, and he was sentenced to 17 years in prison.

 After Anderson’s conviction, the Innocence Project Northwest in Seattle took his case.
 The Project immediately obtained records confirming that Anderson had been at the Probation Office in Los Angeles on April 7, and did not have time to drive to Tacoma to commit the robbery.
 Based on the new records, the Project filed a Personal Restraint Petition, Washington’s version of a state habeas corpus petition, challenging Anderson’s conviction.
 The Washington State Court of Appeals granted Anderson’s petition in December 2008, and ordered a new trial.
 Anderson was released on bail in December 2008, and in February 2009, prosecutors dismissed the charges.